-- Choose energy saving modes: A TV with energy saving modes will reduce your energy consumption even further.
+- Choose a model with energy saving modes: A TV with energy saving modes will reduce your energy consumption even further.

 Energy saving power-boards

-Standby power can comprise as much as 10 per cent of your electricity bill.
+Standby power can comprise as much as 10% of your electricity bill.
 This is because many people use the standby mode on their devices, which means they are still using energy even when they're not actively operating.

 Running costs for TVs

 The table below shows the annual estimated running cost for different types of TVs based on screen size and star rating.

 |Screen size||Energy star rating||Annual running cost*||Annual GHG emissions (kg)**||Annual running cost*||Annual GHG emissions (kg)**||Annual running cost*||Annual GHG emissions (kg)**|